psiphi75/super-duper-serial-gps-system/Readme.md

 // create a new instance. arguments are serial port and baud rate.
 // You may have to change the baudrate to another value, read you
 // GPS device documentation.
+Some GPS devices have a baudrate of 4800.
+// The serial device also needs to be available in Linux, see trouble shooting
+// below.
-var gps = new serialgps('/dev/ttyO1', 4800);
+var gps = new serialgps('/dev/ttyO2', 9600);

 // monitor for 'position' event.
 The data object is described below. gps.on('position', function(data) {